European Union government procurement guide for Canadian business

 Table of contents

-In all cases, the Directives apply to contracts valued above certain thresholds, for the purchase of goods, services or works by a contracting authority.
+The directives apply to contracts valued above thresholds set for the purchase of goods, services or works.

 How EU directives work